Graduate School of Public Policy

 About

-Kurtis Boyer is a citizen of the Métis Nation-Saskatchewan and is a political scientist working in the areas of Indigenous governance and political psychology.
-Originally from Southern Saskatchewan, in 2018 Kurtis completed his PhD in Political Science from the University of Lund in Sweden.
+Kurtis Boyer (Michif/Métis) is a citizen of the Métis Nation-Saskatchewan and a political scientist working in the areas of Indigenous governance and political psychology.
+Originally from Southern Saskatchewan, Kurtis completed his PhD in Political Science from Lund University in Sweden in 2018.

 Designations